 Lucy rolled her eyes.
 "If you're going to keep looking like a gargoyle every time something or someone you hate gets mentioned, you should count yourself lucky he hasn't met you in person yet."

-Rose fussed with the ruffles of her nightgown, trying not to blush.
+Rose fussed with the ruffles of her nightgown.
 "N-no, of course not.
 Lucy's being stupid.
 It's not like I like him or anything," she said as convincingly as Voldemort teaching Muggle Studies.

 The bunch of them had been talking about him all night, every night for the past week.
 How someone could dissect possible implications from each word of a letter—the context, the connotations, the handwriting—was beyond Bea's comprehension, and she knew quantum theory.

 "Please," said Verona, "the denial's getting sad.
 You're starting a whole organization for him."